VimalasahanaW/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1.Import the required packages and print the present data.

-2. Print the placement data and salary data.
+2.Print the placement data and salary data.

-3. Find the null and duplicate values.
+3.Find the null and duplicate values.

-4. Using logistic regression find the predicted values of accuracy , confusion matrices.
+4.Using logistic regression find the predicted values of accuracy , confusion matrices.
 Display the results.

 ## Program: